Medical conditions are often categorized as acute or chronic. Find out how to tell the difference, including the causes, symptoms, and treatment.

 - Acute diseases come on rapidly, and are accompanied by distinct symptoms that require urgent or short-term care, and get better once they are treated.
 For example, a broken bone that might result from a fall must be treated by a doctor and will heal in time.
 Sometimes, an acute illness, such as the common cold, will just go away on its own.
 Most people with acute illnesses will soon recover.

-Examples of acute and chronic conditions
+Examples of acute and chronic medical conditions

 - Asthma attack